exakat/exakat/docs/Rules.rst

 PHP classes used to have the method bearing the same name as the class acts as the constructor.
 That was PHP 4, and early PHP 5.

 The manual issues a warning about this syntax : ``Old style constructors are DEPRECATED in PHP 7.0, and will be removed in a future version.
-You should always use `'__construct() <http://php.net/manual/en/language.oop5.decon.php>`_ in new code.``
+You should always use `__construct() <http://php.net/manual/en/language.oop5.decon.php>`_ in new code.``

 .. code-block:: php